christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HibernationReports/hr000-readme.txt

 The SrrTrains v0.01 project is currently being in a "CLOSED" state, because we are waiting for 3rd party interest to RE-OPEN the project.

-The Hibernation Reports are currently waiting in version 3.x (outcome of the third step of the hibernation) to be used by the SP-ARK project as input.
+The Hibernation Reports are currently being developed for version 4.x (outcome of the "Arimathea" release of SrrTrains v0.01 - step 0033.11).

-If the SrrTrains v0.01 project will be re-opened again and hence the step 0033.11 of the SrrTrains project might be finished, then the Hibernation Reports might achieve version 4.0, which should then be the final state.

 Envisioned steps 0034, 0035, ..... of the SrrTrains project might be considered in SrrTrains v1.0, which might become existent, if the SMS Biotope will become